What Causes Parkinson's Disease?

 Buildup of Harmful Proteins

-While mitochondrial dysfunction, oxidative stress, inflammation, and many other cellular processes may contribute to Parkinson's disease, scientists still do not know what causes cells that produce dopamine to die.
+While mitochondrial dysfunction, oxidative stress, inflammation, protein accumulation and many other cellular processes may contribute to Parkinson's disease, scientists still do not know what causes cells that produce dopamine to die.

 Genes Linked to Parkinson’s